PlatosTwin/LawSchoolData/docs/index.markdown

     who were neither.
 The greater above 1.0 a value is the <i>easier</i> it was for splitters or reverse splitters to gain admission, compared to regular applicants; the lower below 1.0 a value is the <i>harder</i> it was.
 Splitters are applicants with an LSAT score greather than the 75th percentile and a GPA less than the 25th percentile; reverse splitters have a low LSAT and high GPA.
+Table columns may be rearranged by dragging.

 </div>
 ___